 - The five-star boat hotel Iberostar does not operate during the winter Brazilian months.

 - If you’re short on time to travel you can always do the whole route by speedboats.
-It takes much less time but is more expensive, and you don’t see anything because you will be in a closed cabin.
+It takes much less time but it is more expensive, and you don’t see anything because you will be in a closed cabin.
 The boat from Manaus to Benjamin Constant (after Tabatinga) takes 156 hours by slow boat, but with the speedboat, it only takes about 30 hours.

-How to choose your Itinerary
+How to choose an Itinerary

 - Up the river, you see more of the Amazon River banks and the day-to-day life that takes place there.

 - Down the river, you see less of the shore.
 The boats quickly cruise in the middle of the river at a much higher speed.